PradeepLoganathan/pradeepl-blog/content/blog/repository-and-unit-of-work-pattern-asp-net-core-3-1/index.md

 ### Pros

 The repository pattern abstracts the underlying technology and architecture of the persistence layer.
 Even though this abstraction is highly desirable, reality is that the choice of the persistence technology does influence the rest of the stack in some ways.
 Typically, each repository is responsible for persisting an aggregate root.
+It manages transactions and ensures data consistency.

 The repository pattern makes data retrieval explicit by using named query methods and limiting access to the aggregate level.
 It does not offer an open interface into the data model.
 This makes it easy to express the intent of the operation explicit in terms of the domain model.
 It also makes it easy to tune the queries as they are contained to the repository alone.
 Using the Specification pattern makes authoring named queries explicit and highly maintainable.
+It promotes seperation of concerns and makes code maitainable and testable.

 Implementing the Repository pattern breaks the repository layer into smaller units of easily testable code.
 Since the domain layer depends on the repository interface rather than the concrete implementation, it makes unit testing easier by injecting mock repositories during testing.

 ### Is it an Antipattern?

-Some folks consider the repository pattern as an antipattern as it abstracts away the underlying persistence technology.
-The argument is that this abstraction does not enable the other layers to make use of the power of the persistence technology.
+The repository pattern can add additional complexity to the code base.
 This may be true in cases where the codebase is small.
+If you are using an ORM like EFCore you are basically building another layer of abstraction over a powerful ORM which almost implements these patterns.
 However, as the complexity of the code base increases the benefits of the repository kicks in to reduce coupling and increase cohesion.
 This makes the code more maintainable and testable.
 It also prevents the infrastructure concerns from leaking into the domain allowing it to be purely concerned with business rules.

 ### Implementing Repository pattern